dschmura/InTurn/phase-1/README.md

 Finally, we will start introducing basic Ruby on Rails concepts and set the team members up to use the ModelRails_app as a foundation for a 'breakable toy'.

-## Post ITS Orientation reflection?
-Teach me what you learned doing the orientation product development?

-What are the appropriate uses of the Block M?
-Have you seen these violated?
-Tell me what you think about that.

 ### Weekly Callouts
   - ITS Professional Development: Wednesday, 2pm - 4pm
   - ITS Retreats: Fridays all day